What is DFM? Cut Costs and Improve Quality With Design for Manufacturing

 Standardization of Parts

-This approach accomplishes a total reduction in number of parts which eliminates the tooling and overall product cost.
+As a result, this approach accomplishes a total reduction in number of parts which eliminates the tooling and overall product cost.

 How Much Can DFM Save?

 Probably more significant, however, is the cost of quality.
 Product costs are not simply accounted for in total waste, remakes, and time.
-DFM can be considered a type of “prevention cost” which includes the cost of things that improve product quality.
+DFM is considered a type of “prevention cost” which includes the cost of things that improve product quality.
 Luckily, at AMS it’s a service we include for free, so technically it’s not even a cost.

 Regardless, implementing proper DFM early on in the development process can eliminate much of the risk of returns, recalls, warranty claims, replacements, and lost customers.
 This is a type of hidden cost that is intangible to the company, but can easily snowball out of control and kill profitability.